samuelayo/terminal-chat/readme.md

 git clone https://github.com/samuelayo/terminal-chat.git .
 ```

-install Pysher from the github link, as the one delived to pypy is outdated.
+install Pysher from the github link, as the one delivered to pypy is outdated.

 ```
 pip install git+https://github.com/nlsdfnbch/Pysher.git